SENSAAS/sensaas-flex/README.md

 3. PyMOL (a molecular viewer; more information at [https://pymolwiki.org](https://pymolwiki.org))

-Retrieve and unzip SENSAAS-PY repository.
-The directory containing executables is called sensaas-py-main.
+Retrieve and unzip sensaas-flex repository.
+The directory containing executables is called sensaas-flex-main.

 ## MacOS

 	Not tested

 ## Run Sensaas
 To align a Source molecule on a Target molecule, the syntax is: